Enrique Torres: Professional wrestling career

-Torres was born in Santa Ana, California and after a long amateur career entered professional wrestling in 1946 debuting at the Olympic Auditorium and was very successful in the nascent and booming televised wrestling market in the California.
+Torres was born in Santa Ana, California and after a long amateur career entered professional wrestling in July 1946, debuting at the Olympic Auditorium.
+He was very successful in the nascent and booming televised wrestling market in the California.
 He had no gimmicks, however his signature move was a deftly executed Flying Scissors.
 He used no self given stage name but a Mexican-market newspaper billed him as “La Pantera Negro de Sonora”, or "The Black Panther from Sonora, Mexico," due to his "smooth and lightning-fast moves."
 He was later named "The Mexican Adonis."
 In his first year, he won the California version of the world heavyweight championship before losing it Gorgeous George, only to win it back the following year.

 In 1952 Torres and then-rival Baron Leone were involved in a case that went all the way to the Santa Monica Superior Court due to two fans claiming they were injured when Leone threw Torres into the crowd.
 Leone claimed if he was capable of the feat he'd leave wrestling to play for the Southern Cal football team, and the two were exonerated.
 One of Torres' greatest matches was in February 1953 while he was the reigning Pacific Coast Heavy Weight champion, he wrestled the legendary world heavyweight champion Lou Thesz to a one-hour draw.
 The gate was a then-record $5000 in Sacramento.
 He also claimed the Central States championship in 1952 and 1963.

 Due to his success Torres' brothers Alberto and Ramon wanted to join him in wrestling.
 Enrique worked with Alberto and Ramon; Rachel, Enrique’s second wife, worked to help train Ramon in the various wrestling holds and tactics.
 In time, with hard work and training in Oakland, CA they received Enrique's blessing and later went on the road.
 The three went on to be involved in a 'Vachon-Torres Brother War' in Georgia against the Vachon wrestling family.
 In 1971 Alberto was the first to die, as a result of a ruptured pancreas from a match in the ring.
 Ramon died in August 2000 of heart failure.